 Cake mix doesn’t spoil the way dairy does.
 It often can sit in the cabinet for months or even years on end without changing much.
 Nevertheless, some things to look out for are:

 - Mold or other changes in appearance.
 If moisture got inside the package, there would be mold.
 If that’s the case, discard the whole thing.
 Same thing if there are other visible changes.

 - Off or sour smell.
 Either is a good indicator that you should discard the mix.

 If the dry mix looks and smells perfectly fine, chances are it’s safe to use.
-Now, if the mix is old, the worse that can happen is a cake that turns out flat or tastes not as good as it used to.
+Now, if the mix is old, the worse that can happen is a bunch of cupcakes or muffins that are t flat or taste not as good as they used to.
 That’s why I already said that it’s best to use old cake mix only when the stakes are low and discarding the baked cake won’t be a huge issue.